migueloldemburg/git_practice/README.md

 ## Reseting Files

-> git checkout HEAD fileName
+> git checkout HEAD file_name

 Restores the file in your working directory to look exactly as it did when you last made a commit.
-Discards changes in the working directory. (often used as *git checkout -- fileName*)
+Discards changes in the working directory. (often used as *git checkout -- file_name*)

-> git reset HEAD fileName
+> git reset HEAD file_name

 Resets the file in the staging area to be the same as the HEAD commit.
 It does not discard file changes from the working directory, it just removes them from the staging area.